Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Introduction

 The proof of the above theorem, given in \S\ref{Coul} and building on results established in the previous sections, uses two main tools.
 One is the idea of Bravermann, Finkelberg, and Nakajima \cite[Theorem 5.26]{BFN} that $\mathcal{M}_C(G^\vee, V)$ is uniquely determined amongst affine varieties over $\h/W$ (satisfying additional technical assumption related to normality) by its structure on the open set lying over a certain codimension $2$ locus in $\h/W$ determined by the weights of $V$ (or the defining hyperplanes of the hypertoric variety $X$ in our construction) and the reflection hyperplanes for the $W$-action.
 Very roughly, $\mathcal{M}_C (G^\vee, V)$ is isomorphic to $T^\ast T/W$ ($T$ is the maximal torus of $G$) outside of these hyperplanes, while at generic points along the reflection hyperplanes it has local models $(T^\ast T' \times D_k)/\Z_2$ or $T^\ast T'\times D_k$ (the latter only when $G^\vee$ contains a direct ${\rm SO}_{2k+1}(\C)$ factor), where $T'$ is a corank $1$ subtorus of $T$ and $D_k$ is a $D_k$ surface with $k$ determined by the weights of $V$.
 We show that this is precisely the same structure as (a Poisson $(\C^\ast)^N$-quotient of) $\Hilb^W_\mu(X)$.
-In order to be able to apply the uniqueness result by Bravermann, Finkelberg, and Nakajima we need to establish the normality of $\Hilb^W_\mu(X)$ (as well as the fact that the complement of the above open set has codimension $2$).
-For this, we combine an idea of Bravermann, Finkelberg, and Nakajima \cite[Lemma 6.12]{BFN} with the observation that $X/W$, $\Hilb^W_\mu (X)$, and its normalisation, which are all isomorphic over the complement of the reflection hyperplanes in $\h/W$, are related to each other via weighted affine blow-ups.
+In order to be able to apply the uniqueness result by Bravermann, Finkelberg, and Nakajima we need to establish the normality of $\Hilb^W_\mu(X)$, as well as the fact that the complement of the above open set has codimension $2$.
+The latter follows from the flatness of $\bar\mu$, which is established in \S\ref{Snormal}.
+Once we have this, we prove the normality of $\Hilb^W_\mu(X)$ by following an idea of Bravermann, Finkelberg, and Nakajima \cite[Lemma 6.12]{BFN}.

 The picture, described above, of a Coulomb branch being determined by its structure over the complement of (the projection of) root hyperplanes for $G$ and hyperplanes orthogonal to weights of $V$ has been also known to physicists \cite{BDG}.
 Our work suggests another possibility for an axiomatic description of these Coulomb branches and of the more general spaces $\Hilb_\mu^W(X)$ we consider: a Delzant type theorem for affine symplectic varieties of dimension $2\dim \h$ admitting a Hamiltonian action of the universal centraliser in $G$ (this is an abelian group scheme over $\h/W$).